MaxMarriottClarke/ReGraphCL/README.md

 # ReGraphCL

-This repository contains the code used for Chapters 5 and 6 of my thesis, as well as validation and inference notebooks.
+This repository contains the code used for my thesis :)

 ## Directory Structure